You are in [People] [Naming Patterns]

 The Hungerford sample is, of course, too small to be conclusive.
 Even where the name Charles is used, any politico-religious sympathies of the parents are not easy to uncover, but are most likely to be found through wills, parish churchwardens' presentments, and the diocesan Act Books.
 The incident concerning the baptism of the three sons of Jehosophat Kimber, however, surely suggests that Jacobite sympathies were involved.

-When James II came to the throne, no less than four Hungerford families named their sons James in the first two years of his reign.
+When James II came to the throne, four Hungerford families named their sons James in the first two years of his reign.
 His subsequent unpopularity, however, resulted in no further boys being baptised James in the parish for 15 years after 1688, when James II fled to France.

 It would be an interesting experiment in local and genealogical research if this limited survey of politico-religious influence on the choice of Christian names, undertaken in the single parish of Hungerford, could be extended to provide a larger field and more definite conclusions.